wisniewskikr/chrisblog-it-aws/kubernetes/springcloud-helloworld-aws-kubernetes-eks-nodegroups-eksctl/README.md

 ##### Flow
 The following flow takes place in this project:
-1. User via Browser sends request to Service HelloWorld for content
+1. User via Curl sends request to Service HelloWorld for content
-1. Service HelloWorld sends back response to User via Browser with message, port and uuid
+1. Service HelloWorld sends back response to User via Curl with message, port and uuid

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.